fredlcore/BSB-LAN/docs/EN/using.md

 ## Using BSB-LAN's URL commands

 Most of BSB-LAN's functionality can be controlled using URL commands.
 These are useful or even necessary when connecting BSB-LAN to a [home automation system](homeautomation.md), but also provide access to functions not directly accessible via the web-interface.
 URL commands are called right after BSB-LAN's hostname and an (optional) passkey.
 So to get a list of categories, one would have to open the URL `http://bsb-lan.local/K` (or `http://bsb-lan.local/1234/K` if the passkey `1234` is in use).
+The parameters of the URL commands are referred to as `<x>`, `<y>` or `<addr>` etc. You have to completely replace these placeholders with the values that you want to use instead.
+For example, to display all parameters of category 1, you would have to call the URL command `/K1`.

 ### Querying and setting parameters
 <style>